 Everyone likes to save they document their code.
-But in the Agency world they first thing to go is documentation; often quickly followed by unit testing.
+But in the Agency world the first thing to go is documentation; often quickly followed by unit testing.
 But we can use DocFX to make the process easy, painless and automate as part of your build and pipeline.

 When I first started looking into generating documentation I stumbled over little roadblocks that were my own doing.
 But I’ve found a few things that make my life (and hopefully those of my developers) easier.